 Over time, Wadadli Pen has added a fair amount of writing and publishing information – from interviews with authors and publishers, to the reading rooms, to the opportunities pages (technically posts not pages).
 This post-not-page is something slightly different, though there’ll probably be a bit of overlap.
-Like the reading room and opportunities (which you can use the search box to find), it will be updated from time to time; its purpose is to gather and share information related to publishing that writers need to know – information that too many of us have to learn the hard way.
+Like the reading room, and opportunities and opportunities too page/post with pending deadlines (which you can use the search box to find if the links don’t work), it will be updated from time to time; its purpose is to gather and share information related to publishing that writers need to know – information that too many of us have to learn the hard way.
 Hope you find it useful on your writing and publishing journey.
+Also visit the Writer’s Toolbox.
 Disclaimer: We don’t take responsibility for the information provided on any of the linked sites.
 Remember, do your own due diligence and seek the advice of an agent and/or lawyer if you can.

 “Find your minimum…and charge no less than that.
 If someone comes to you and says ‘…can you go lower?’ just say no… If you’re getting a lot of low paying work, you just need to learn to say ‘no’ more…You are worth a certain rate as a writer and when you go below that you are undervaluing yourself and as a result that paints the wrong picture of you to your clients.”
 Very good webinar on navigating the freelancing life.

 “As a writer, you set the bar for acceptable pay.
 Don’t settle for less than you deserve and look for opportunities to upsell your services.” – Five Ways to Upsell Your Writing Services